Only this pageAll pages

 Update repository

-Then follow the quickstart guide.
+Then follow the .

 Add at least one repository (helm repo ls), for instance helm repo add stable https://charts.helm.sh/stable.